mne-tools/mne-python/doc/manual/io.rst

 Setting EEG references
 ######################

-The preferred method for creating an average EEG reference in MNE is :func:`mne.set_eeg_reference`, or equivalent instance methods like :meth:`raw.set_eeg_reference() <mne.io.Raw.set_eeg_reference>`.
+The preferred method for applying an EEG reference in MNE is :func:`mne.set_eeg_reference`, or equivalent instance methods like :meth:`raw.set_eeg_reference() <mne.io.Raw.set_eeg_reference>`.
+By default, an average reference is used.
 Instead of applying the average reference to the data directly, an average EEG reference projector is created that is applied like any other SSP projection operator.

 There are also other functions that can be useful for other referencing operations.
 See :func:`mne.set_bipolar_reference` and